bessiambre/casync/README.md

 One aggravating factor that results in 'callback hell' is that javascript makes it really easy to stray off of the well structured single inline callback pattern.
 You can easily pass named functions, or create functions that take multiple callbacks.
 Javascript's power is sometimes its drawback.
 Beginners can easily shoot themselves in the foot.

-There may be a bit too much flexibility in what gets passed to asyncronous functions (maybe language level constructs could make the single anonymous inline functions mandatory) but at least with CPS, the callback is required right there where you call the function.
+There may be a bit too much flexibility in what gets passed to asynchronous functions (maybe language level constructs could make the single anonymous inline functions mandatory) but at least with CPS, the callback is required right there where you call the function.

 Promises are a caching layer for function results and errors along with a state machine to manage this caching layer.
 Part of it might promote better code structure mostly because of better documentation and the 'then' keyword.
 However, on top of the excess flexibility brought by callbacks on the calling side, promises add more flexibility and extra ways to shoot at your feet on the returning side.
-It allows passing the next point of execution flow arround to be added later.
-Passing promises arround can lead to convoluted code.
+It allows passing the next point of execution flow around to be added later.
+Passing promises around can lead to convoluted code.

 99% of the time, you just pass an anonymous inline function to promises `promiseReturning().then(()=>{...})`.
 You don't make use of the caching layer and state machine.
 They're just deadweight computation.
-Calling asyncronous(()=>{...}) would give the exact same result with less computation.
+Calling asynchronous(()=>{...}) would give the exact same result with less computation.

 For the rare cases when you really need to pass execution flow arround, by all means use promises but there is no reason to add the extra caching layer and state machine by default to something as common as a function call.
 Just provide the anonymous function inline as the last parameter and be done with it.
-The function syntax ends up very straitforward especially using casync/await.
+The function syntax ends up very straightforward especially using casync/await.

 With casync/await, more advanced use cases are covered by libraries like [async](https://caolan.github.io/async/v3/).
 These functions can all be used with `yield`.